-- All structures requiring a building permit and all uses requiring a zoning permit must be located upon a lot that has access onto a Class I or Class II Road, collectively referred to as public roads herein, or a Class III Road or road, a private road, a private access easement, collectively referred to as a private road herein, as specified in the individual zoning district regulations. - 2.
+- 1. All structures requiring a building permit and all uses requiring a zoning permit must be located upon a lot that has access onto a public road, a private road, a private access easement, as specified in the individual zoning district regulations. - 2.
 This requirement does not apply if different access requirements are specifically provided for otherwise in this ordinance, the Land Subdivision and Development Ordinance (LSDO) or the Facilities Standards Manual (FSM). - 3.
-New public or private access points to arterial or major collector roads are limited to locations at existing median breaks, planned median breaks or other locations approved by Loudoun County or VDOT. and Virginia Department of Transportation (VDOT). - 4.
-Roads must be designed and constructed to Virginia Department of Transportation (VDOT) standards for inclusion in the state highway system or to the FSM standards contained in the FSM.
+New access points to arterial or major collector roads are limited to locations at existing median breaks, planned median breaks or other locations approved by Loudoun County and Virginia Department of Transportation (VDOT). - 4.
+Roads must be designed and constructed to VDOT standards for inclusion in the state highway system or to FSM standards.